 We are pleased to present below all posts archived in 'December 2021'.
 If you still can't find what you are looking for, try using the search box.

 Statistics reflect that South Africa ranks amongst those with the highest incidences of domestic violence.
 This is a sad state of affairs, especially realising the historical and cultural dynamics around which women, who are mostly the victims of domestic violence, were subjected to abuse in traditional settings.
-So menacing are the effects that victims of domestic violence are left with emotional scars that will last for many years in their lifetime.
-In the most extreme of cases, it has been recorded that the behavior and/or character of some of the victims ends up turning antisocial if professional assistance is not sought.

 Read the rest of entry »